ep1cman/unifi-protect-backup/README.md

                                   what the web UI does.
-This might be more stable if you are experiencing a lot of failed downloads with the default downloader.  [default: False] --parallel-uploads INTEGER      Max number of parallel uploads to allow  [default: 1] --help                          Show this message and exit.
+This might be more stable if you are experiencing a lot of failed downloads with the default downloader.  [default: False] --parallel-uploads INTEGER      Max number of parallel uploads to allow  [default: 1] --storage-quota TEXT            The maximum amount of storage to use for storing clips (you can use suffixes like "B", "KiB", "MiB", "GiB") --help                          Show this message and exit.
 ```